seq-code/seqcode/README.md

-The type of a species or subspecies is a designated DNA sequence that is compliant with the minimum standards designated by the SeqCode Committee for genome, metagenome-assembled genome, or single- amplified genome sequences.
+The type of a species or subspecies is a designated DNA sequence that is compliant with the minimum standards designated by the SeqCode Committee for genome, metagenome-assembled genome, or single-amplified genome sequences.
 The sequence must be available in the International Nucleotide Sequence Database Collaboration (INSDC).
 Upon recommendations of the SeqCode Committee or subcommittees on the taxonomy of specific groups, the SeqCode Committee may approve other minimal standards as suitable types for specific groups.

 ##### Rule 18b

-The type of a species or subspecies must identifyallow the unambiguous identification of the taxon.
+The type of a species or subspecies must allow the unambiguous identification of the taxon.
 Names based on types that later prove to be ambiguous are not legitimate unless a neotype is proposed.